As Christians, we take an active role in our local community, have links all over the world and support people in need at home and abroad.

 Holy Cross has had international links from the beginning.
 Rectors have come from Canada, South Africa, the United States and Ghana as well as from the UK, and members of our current congregation come from all over the world.
 Mary Harrison, a former member of the congregation, did mission work in Jordan from 1948–1970, and more recently we supported the Russian Orthodox Parish of the Dormition of the Mother of God in Kondopoga, Karelia, helping their ministry to children, the homeless and those with addictions.

 We also have strong links with the Church in India, particularly with the diocese of Tirunelveli in the Church of South India.
-A Knanaya Indian congregation of the Syrian Orthodox Church currently worships at Holy Cross each month.
+Two Indian congregations of the Syrian Orthodox Church, St Andrew’s Knanaya and St Mary’s Jacobite, currently worship at Holy Cross each month.
 Sally Mair of Holy Cross regularly visits Tirunelveli and writes, ‘Our links with South India have truly enriched our life as a congregation and widened our experience and knowledge of life in the sub-continent’.

 Today Holy Cross supports a number of local and international charities, including: Vellore Christian Hospital in India; Mary’s Meals; Aberlour: Scotland’s Children’s Charity; St Salvador’s Food Bank; Pilton Youth & Children’s Project; Christian Aid; and Live Music Now Scotland.
 At Christmas members of the congregation join with local churches in delivering hampers to refugee families in Edinburgh and after the Russian invasion of Ukraine we have been actively involved in supporting Ukrainian refugees coming to our city.